ucb-ee290c/fa18-modem/doc/Decoder.md

 De-puncturing block has two purposes: 1) store received input into a buffer 2) De-puncture the received PSDU
 <br /> Puncturing matrix is contained in a PLCP frame.
 'HeaderExtractor' extracts the header information and passes the coding rate information to the de-puncturing block.
 HeaderExtractor must decode PLCP within 64 clock cycles.
 Once the de-puncturing receives the coding rate information, it updates its coding rate then updates the proper modulation scheme to the demodulator block.
 The modulation scheme is chosen based on the puncturing matrix as shown in the table below. <br />
-Once it starts receiving PSDU, De-Puncturing block performs de-puncturing via filling up dummy bits (0), and then passes the 2-bit to path-metric at each clock cycle.
+Once it starts receiving PSDU, De-Puncturing block performs de-puncturing via filling up dummy bits (0), and then passes n bits to path-metric at every clock cycle.

 | Puncturing Matrix | Rate (Mbps) | Coding Rate | Modulation Scheme |
 |:-----------:|:-------------------:|:---------------:|:-----------:|